Battle of Jutland: Assessments

+Jutland was the third fleet action between steel battleships, following the Battle of the Yellow Sea in 1904.
+The Russians and Japanese opened up on each other with 12-inch guns at the unheard range of over "14,200 yards (13,000 meters)", at a time when the world's navies were "...struggling to extend normal gunnery range to 6,000 yards."
+The Russians turned back into Port Arthur to remain bottled up, after a 12-inch shell killed Admiral Vitgeft in his flagship, the battleship Tzesarevich.
+The new anticipated plan would be to re-enter the Yellow Sea from Port Arthur to reinforce the pending arrival of the Russian Baltic Fleet, expected sometime in 1905.
+The Battle of the Yellow Sea is known as the "Battle of August 10" in Russia, and the Battle of Tsushima in 1905, "So was consummated perhaps the most decisive and complete naval victory in history", during the Russo-Japanese War.

 At Jutland, the Germans, with a 99-strong fleet, sank 115000 LT of British ships, while a 151-strong British fleet sank 62000 LT of German ships.
 The British lost 6,094 seamen; the Germans 2,551.
 Several other ships were badly damaged, such as Lion and Seydlitz.

 As of the summer of 1916, the High Seas Fleet's strategy was to whittle away the numerical advantage of the Royal Navy by bringing its full strength to bear against isolated squadrons of enemy capital ships whilst declining to be drawn into a general fleet battle until it had achieved something resembling parity in heavy ships.
 In tactical terms, the High Seas Fleet had clearly inflicted significantly greater losses on the Grand Fleet than it had suffered itself at Jutland, and the Germans never had any intention of attempting to hold the site of the battle, so some historians support the German claim of victory at Jutland.
+The Germans declared a great victory immediately afterwards, while the British by contrast had only reported short and simple results.
+In response to public outrage, the First Lord of the Admiralty Arthur Balfour asked Winston Churchill to write a second report that was more positive and detailed.

 However, Scheer seems to have quickly realised that further battles with a similar rate of attrition would exhaust the High Seas Fleet long before they reduced the Grand Fleet.
 Further, after the 19 August advance was nearly intercepted by the Grand Fleet, he no longer believed that it would be possible to trap a single squadron of Royal Navy warships without having the Grand Fleet intervene before he could return to port.
 Therefore, the High Seas Fleet abandoned its forays into the North Sea and turned its attention to the Baltic for most of 1917 whilst Scheer switched tactics against Britain to unrestricted submarine warfare in the Atlantic.